mohitrathor98/Docker-Kubernetes-Notes/Week9-Deployment-to-prod/Notes.md

     2. Configure security group to expose all required ports to WWW.
     3. Connect to instance through SSH, install docker and run container.

+#### 1. Create and Launch EC2 instance

+    -- Create an AWS account
+    -- Free tier EC2 instance needs to be launched
+    -- Type : Amazon linux
+    -- Create key-pair for the instance (.pem)